westlyou/erp-workbench/help/source/walktrough/walktrough.rst

 Flectra is an odoo fork that has many things with odoo in common.

 Selecting the default erp system only defines, what setting will be used when creating a new site.
-By defaul odoo sites will be generated.
+By default odoo sites will be generated.
 To change this, do as follows:

 in $WB/config/config.yaml change the line::